lyvanettinger/dummy-manager/README.md

 - Build project with CMake
 - Run Setup.bat

+If the compiler is complaining about git submodules, run `git submodule update --init --recursive`.

 ## Learning resources
 Some of the most notable learning resources and references used:
 - https://www.3dgep.com/category/graphics-programming/directx/